uwdata/mosaic/packages/widget/README.md

 ## Developer Setup

-We use [hatch](https://hatch.pypa.io/latest/) to manage our development setup.
+We use [uv](https://docs.astral.sh/uv/) to manage our development setup.

-To activate the environment, run `hatch shell`.

-This should install the widget in development mode so you can start Jupyter.

-You can start Jupyter with `ANYWIDGET_HMR=1 jupyter lab --notebook-dir=../../dev/notebooks`.
-If you cannot import the widget module, make sure that your Jupyter uses the right environment.
-You can add your environment to Jupyter by running `python -m ipykernel install --user --name=mosaic` and then select `mosaic` in the Jupyter environment dropdown.
+You can start Jupyter with `ANYWIDGET_HMR=1 uv run jupyter lab --notebook-dir=../../dev/notebooks`.

 Run `npm run build` to build the widget JavaScript code.
 If you want to live edit the widget code, run `npm run dev` in a separate terminal.

+Run `uv run ruff check --fix` and `uv run ruff format` to lint the code.

 ## Publishing

-Run the build with `npm run build` and `hatch build`.
-Then publish with `hatch publish`.
+Run the build with `uv build`.
+Then publish with `uvx twine upload --skip-existing dist/*`.
 We publish using tokens so when asked, set the username to `__token__` and then use your token as the password.
 Alternatively, create a [`.pypirc` file](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#create-an-account).